Department: Falcon Field Airport

-Data for this measure is obtained from the City of Mesa's financial accounting system and is affected by the number of leases & lease rates.
+Data is obtained from the City of Mesa's financial accounting system and is affected by the number of leases & lease rates.

-The increase from 61 percent to 77 percent during FY19-20 was due to:
+The increase from 77 percent to 86 percent during FY20-21 was due to:

 - New ground leases for a 23-acre hangar development, Parcel 61 and Parcel 60.

 - The proportion of leased land is greater than the remaining available land for lease.
-There are 52 acres currently remaining for development.
+There are approximately 50 acres currently remaining for development.

 More to the Story: Time on the T-Hangar Wait List